 - have lived at your address for at least one month.

-If you are 16 or 17 you can enrol now so when you turn 18 you'll be able to vote.
+If you are 16 or 17 you can enrol now so when you turn 18 you'll receive full voting entitlement.